-Peripheral arterial occlusive disease (PAOD) is a disease that influences lower extremities of elderly people.
-It is characterized by formation of atherosclerotic plaque and vessel wall calcifications, which lead to luminal stenoses (narrowing) or complete occlusion of the involved arteries [Baum and Pentecost 1997].
-Diminished blood flow to the legs causes restricted mobility, pain and even necrosis, eventually leading to death.
-Therefore, early diagnostics and proper treatment is needed.
+Peripheral arterial occlusive disease (PAOD) is a manifestation of atherosclerosis.
+It is characterized by the formation of atherosclerotic plaque and calcification within the vessel wall, leading to luminal stenoses (narrowing) or complete occlusion of the involved arteries [1].
+Diminished blood flow to the legs causes restricted mobility, pain and even necrosis, eventually leading to amputation.